pimiscool/Carcommand/README.md

 Download the file

-set the file in your server
-and in your serfer.cfg
+set the file in your resource folder and in your serfer.cfg

 start Carcommand